 4.3 The Absence of Divine Mercy

-God’s hiddenness in Eden gets even more mystifying when we consider His punishment for humanity in the wake of the disobedience of Adam and Eve.
-It was nothing short of a global catastrophe.
-Therefore, it is reasonable to ask: Did God really have to inflict such horrendous suffering on Adam and Eve, and their posterity?
+God’s hiddenness in Eden gets even more mystifying when we consider the severity of His punishment in the wake of the disobedience of Adam and Eve.
+It was nothing short of a global catastrophe for all of humanity.
+The severity of the punishment cannot be overstated, for it entailed immense pain and suffering—not only for Adam and Eve, but also for their posterity—people who had yet to commit any sin.

-I should emphasize that the enigma presented here is not based on subjective human expectations of how God should have responded to the disobedience of Adam and Eve.
+I should point out that the enigma presented here is not based on human sentiments or subjective expectations of how God should have responded to the disobedience of Adam and Eve.
 Rather, it is predicated objectively on the apparent disparity between the way God responded to the disobedience of Adam and Eve, and the way He is known throughout Scripture to respond to the disobedience of humans in later generations.

-Take for example the abundance of Scriptural evidence portraying God as One who would often give warning to sinners first before punishing them.
-He is manifestly committed to communicating His desire for sinners to repent and to benefit from His mercy, and thereby forestall the punishment that was meant for them.
-Thus, whenever His people sinned in the Old Testament, He would not punish them immediately.
+Accordingly, whenever God’s people sinned in the Old Testament, He would not punish them immediately.
 Instead, He would task His prophets with the mission to warn them first.
 “Indeed, the Sovereign Lord never does anything until he reveals His plans to His servants the prophets” (Amos 3:7).
-And through the mouth of His prophets, God would reveal at length the severity of the punishment He planned to inflict upon His adulterous people; He would outline the details of their devastation if they refused to repent: their nation would be invaded by enemies; they would be exiled into captivity; they would suffer alarming cruelty at the hands of the invading forces.[1]
+And through the mouth of His prophets, God would reveal at length the severity of the punishment He planned to inflict upon His adulterous people.
+He would outline the details of their devastation if they refused to repent: their nation would be invaded by enemies; they would be exiled into captivity; they would suffer alarming cruelty at the hands of the invading forces.
 To say that God’s intended punishment for His rebellious people can be brutal is an understatement.
-Therefore, it comes as no surprise that God, who is patient and merciful, had an overarching commitment to warn them first and to give them a chance to repent in the hope that they would not have to suffer the agony of being disciplined by Him.
+Therefore, it comes as no surprise that God, who is depicted throughout Scripture as patient and merciful, had an overarching commitment to warn them first, and to give them a chance to repent in the hope that they would not have to suffer the agony of being disciplined by Him.

-Incredibly enough, even the notoriously wicked King Ahab was a recipient of divine forewarning.
+Incredibly, even the notoriously depraved King Ahab was a recipient of divine forewarning.
 And in a rare moment of spiritual sanity, he repented and succeeded in averting God’s punishment that was intended for him (1 Kings 21:17–29).
 Likewise, the pagans in the ancient city of Nineveh were also beneficiaries of God’s forewarning to motivate them to repent and to forestall the divine punishment that was meant for them (Jonah 3:10).
 Yet ironically, when it came to Adam and Eve, such divine forewarning was strangely missing when they sinned.
-They were whacked immediately, if you will!
+They were whacked immediately, if you will.

-The perfect world God has created would never be the same again.
+The perfect world God had created would never be the same again.
 It would be plagued with all kinds of suffering and evil imaginable.
-And because the meaning of life is most desperately sought after in times of suffering, the reason for God’s hiddenness in Eden contributing so significantly to human suffering should not be swept under the rug.
+And because the meaning of life is most desperately sought after in times of suffering—as Roy Baumeister noted[2]—the reason for God’s hiddenness in Eden which contributed so significantly to human suffering should not be brushed aside.

 ------------------